Futu-reADS/tvm-upload/docs/deployment_guide.md

 ```

 **Note:** This ensures rotated syslogs (syslog.1, syslog.2, etc.) are captured within TVM's 3-day scan window.
 Active `syslog` file is excluded by pattern matching in config to avoid infinite upload loops.

+**About the 3-day scan window:** When the service starts, it scans for existing files modified within the last 3 days (configurable via `scan_existing_files.max_age_days`).
+This startup scan ensures existing files are uploaded without waiting for new file creation.

 ---